 Larry Kolker plays blues-based soulful folk pop rock, harmonized by his distinctive voice.
 His music has been called the "urban country east-coast white-boy blues"; one reviewer noted its "sensual bluesy feel".
 Another reviewer stated: He’s certainly an all-round talent.
 He’s a distinctive vocalist with songwriting chops to match; an accomplished guitarist and an in demand blues-harpist..."
-Larry performs solo, with a percussionist, with other singer-songwriters, with a trio (drums and clarinet) and with a full rock band.
+Larry performs solo, with a percussionist, with other singer-songwriters, with a trio, and with a full rock band.
 Besides his original music he performs eclectic, and often surprising, covers of songs from the 20's through the teens.

 As a performing songwriter, Larry is all about engaging with his listeners and revealing truths by looking at things in a different light.
 His songs can be touching and funny.
 Grass roots music is also about community -- Larry is an active member of the Tribes Hill musical community and organized the Tribes Hill Music Festival at John Jay Homestead; organized two benefit concerts for Children's Rights; co-founded "Shma Na Na", a progressive Jewish music group from Croton-on-Hudson; has served as a board member of Tribes Hill and of the Borderline Folk Music Club; has run numerous open mics and song/jam circles (including the 2015 Clearwater Festival and 2016 Take Me to the River Festival jam circles); and has performed at numerous benefits and tributes.
 Larry is a Lee Oskar Harmonica Preferred Player.

 Contact Larry: email@example.com